mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ### Metric Aggregations
 Some options include but not limited to:
-- Average coverage, average time, max time, min time > 0, sum of time for parks that are 100%, sum of
+- Average coverage, average time, max time, min time > 0, sum of time for parks that are 100%, sum of total numnber of parks.

 ```json
 GET {solar eclipse}/_search?filter_path=aggregations